mParticle/mparticle-apple-sdk/README.md

 * [Kochava](https://www.kochava.com)
 * [Localytics](http://www.localytics.com)

-Make sure you have an account with GitHub and have added your ssh-rsa to the list of SSH keys, before trying to install mParticle-iOS-SDK.

 ## Initialize the SDK

 Call the `startWithKey` method within the application did finish launching delegate call.
 The mParticle SDK must be initialized with your app key and secret prior to use.